akiotakahashi/MersenneTwister/MersenneTwister/README.txt

 EXTRA:

-We provide AccurateRandom whose Next(int maxValue) and Next(int minValue, int maxValue) return more accurate results by discarding insufficient random results and retrying.
+We provide AccurateRandom that returns more accurate results such that;
+- Next(int maxValue) and Next(int minValue, int maxValue) return

-See Pigionhole principle for more information.
+   more accurate results by discarding insufficient random results.
+   (Probability Bias with Pigion Hole Principle)
+- NextDouble returns double value that has 53 bit precision of fraction regardless of its exponent.
+So it returns 4.94065645841247E-324 aka Double.Epsilon at minimum except for zero.

-So when you must generate very very much accurate results with Next(int maxValue) and Next(int minValue, int maxValue),use AccurateRandom.
+When you must generate extremely accurate results, use AccurateRandom.
-Note that Next(), NextDouble() and NextBytes() is accurate without it.

 =======================================================================